Are you wondering whether private grade school K-12 is worth it? I am since I have two young children, one of which is

 - Create a separate fund specifically for grade school tuition.

-* Calculate all my pro forma expenses over the next 5+ years using Personal Capital’s free financial planner to make sure I’m not putting my retirement cash flow at risk with this new potential expense.
-Here are some Income and Spending inputs I created to see what would happen to my retirement cashflow if I started paying $25,000 a year in private school tuition in 2023 for 12 years.
+- Calculate all my pro forma expenses over the next 5+ years using Empower's free financial planner.
+The goal is to make sure I'm not putting my retirement cash flow at risk with this new potential expense.
+Here are some Income and Spending inputs I create.
+It includes paying $25,000 a year in private school tuition in 2023 for 12 years.